ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/it-chapter-two-experience-giveaway.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win an overnight stay in London, tickets for entry to the Vaults experience\
+title: "Win an overnight stay in London with AAA tickets for the Vaults experience\
-  \ and an exclusive screening of IT Chapter Two!"
+  \ and a screening of IT Chapter Two!"
 competition-description: "<p>Win an overnight stay in London with AAA tickets for\
   \ entry to the Vaults experience, followed by an exclusive screening of IT Chapter\
   \ Two!</p>\n<p>To celebrate the global release of 2017’s smash hit horror IT, NME\